|

 • The quality of private tutoring differs depending on the tutor

-• Private tutoring pricing is not available upfront
+• Pricing is not available upfront

 Bottom Line: Tailored toward high school students with the busiest schedules, Varsity Tutors has an app that works on mobile phones and laptops, allowing students to sign on whenever they have a spare moment.
 Varsity Tutors offers various ACT-specific packages, including a 2-week boot camp and either a 4-week or 8-week prep class.